charliecalvert/CloudNotes/Assignments/React/ReactAddressShow.md

         defaultFieldTest('firstName: unknown', 0);
     });

-    // AND MANY MORE
+    it('renders and displays the default first name', () => {
+        afterClickFieldTest('firstName: Patty', 0);
     });

+    // EVENTUALLY YOU WILL NEED TO WRITE MORE TESTS LIKE THE LAST TWO
+    // THE GOAL WILL BE TO TEST ALL THE PROPERTIES OF OUR COMPONENT.
+    // AT FIRST, HOWEVER, JUST KEEP THESE TWO TESTS.
+WHEN THEY START
+    // PASSING, THEN ADD TESTS FOR THE OTHER PROPERTIES SUCH AS LASTNAME...

+});
 ```

-Note that we don't create any tests for button clicks.

-## Create AddressShow Project

-To get started, make a copy of Address Components assignment and call it **address-show**.
-For instance:

-    cp -r week03-react-address/ week05-address-show

-There are many ways to do the same thing, and it doesn't really matter which one you prefer.
+Our goal now will be to get these tests to pass.

 ## Rename the React Component

-The React component you created maybe in a file called **App.js** or perhaps you have renamed it to **Addresss.js**.
+The React component you created may be in a file called **App.js** or perhaps you have renamed it to **Addresss.js**.
 In either case, rename both the file and the class inside it to **AddressShow**.

 This is a task the WebStorm can help you complete.